Enoch Moore (loyalist turned rebel)

-Even though he was raised in a Loyalist and Quaker home, Enoch was elected Captain of the rebels at Malahide, Ontario, during the Rebellions of 1837.
-Enoch and his brothers comprised one of the most active Loyalist families to join the rebels.
+Even though he was raised in a Loyalist and Quaker home, Moore was elected Captain of the rebels at Malahide, Ontario, during the Rebellions of 1837.
+Moore and his brothers comprised one of the most active Loyalist families to join the rebels.
 Court records show that Enoch was arrested and jailed in London on Dec.
 21, 1837, convicted of high treason, sentenced to death, then reprieved on May 19, 1838.
 Hundreds of his neighbours signed the petition for clemency in the case of Enoch, his brother John, and neighbour Harvey Bryant.
-His sentence was first commuted to transportation to a penal colony on Van Diemen's Land (Tasmania) for life, and then relaxed to 14 years of penal servitude but he was eventually pardoned and released on a peace bond on Oct.
+His sentence was first commuted to transportation to a penal colony on Van Diemen's Land for life, and then relaxed to 14 years of penal servitude but he was eventually pardoned and released on a peace bond on Oct.
 5, 1838.
 His brother, Elias Moore, was released after a short stay in jail because the key witness absconded.
 Elias then returned to his seat in the 13th Parliament of Upper Canada.

-Around this same time, Enoch's younger brother, Lindley Murray Moore was founding an Anti-Slavery Society in Rochester, N.Y..
+Around this same time, Moore's younger brother, Lindley Murray Moore was founding an Anti-Slavery Society in Rochester, New York.

-Enoch and his wife and nine of their 11 children immigrated to the United States in July 1840, settling in Ogle County, Illinois.
+Moore and his wife and nine of their 11 children immigrated to the United States in July 1840, settling in Ogle County, Illinois.
 Moore died the next year in Rockford.

 His brother, John Moore, built a fine home in Sparta, Ontario, that is still standing, now known as the John Moore House.